 These simple and affordable dementia products can help manage symptoms, reduce anxiety and increase comfort.

 People with dementia can have difficulty processing time and date information.
 A clock with a large display that clearly shows time and date information can help them focus on the key information.
 This allows people with dementia to maintain a routine and understand what may be coming up next (such as mealtimes or appointments), helping them feel more in control of their life.

 Safety is a key concern when caring for someone with dementia.
 Memory loss and cognitive decline can lead to potentially unsafe situations, such as forgetting the oven is on, eating uncooked food, or overheating meals in the microwave leading to burns.
 Cupboard locks are a simple tool designed to restrict access to potentially unsafe items.

 This smart device is ideal for people with dementia who spend large parts of the day alone.
 Using a series of motion sensors connected to a central hub, the SOFIHUB Home discretely monitors movement throughout the day and can identify if there may be an issue and notify a carer.

 SOFIHUB Home can also be programmed to provide daily reminders for a variety of things, such as self-care, meal times and medication.
 This can be helpful for people with dementia who can otherwise have difficulty remembering a routine.

 Dementia can lead to incontinence in some individuals – whether from loss of bladder control or simply because the individual forgets to use the bathroom.
 Mattress protectors are a helpful aid that can make cleaning up accidents easier.
 They can be placed on the bed or an armchair

-September marks World Alzheimer's Month, along with Dementia Action Week running from 20 – 26 September 2021.
+September marks World Alzheimer's Month.
 These events raise awareness of dementia and the challenges that face people with the condition and their carers.